-This easy Blueberry Baked Oatmeal is made with gluten-free old-fashioned oats and fresh or frozen blueberries.
-It’s a healthy 30-minute breakfast casserole that’s easy to make in advance!
-Dairy-free, refined sugar-free with grain-free, vegan, low carb, keto and paleo-friendly options.
+This Blueberry Baked Oatmeal is studded with sweet blueberries and packed with nutrients, a wholesome breakfast casserole that will keep you energized for hours!
+It’s easy to make and perfect for meal prep.
+Gluten-free, dairy-free, refined sugar-free with grain-free, vegan, low-carb, keto and paleo-friendly options.

 Not only does it taste like heaven on a plate, but this baked oatmeal is also a healthy breakfast option.
 It’s sweetened with pure maple syrup, which makes it both vegan and refined sugar-free and we’ve also included options to make it grain-free, low carb, keto and paleo-friendly.

-- Almond Milk: We like using unsweetened Malk Organics, since it doesn’t contain any fillers.
+- Unsweetened Almond Milk: We like Malk Organic since it doesn’t contain any fillers.

 - Ground Cinnamon: How could you not add cinnamon to a warm, comforting dish like this?